testmonitor/activecampaign/README.md

 Your API key can be found in your account on the Settings page under the "Developer" tab.

+## Upgrading

+ActiveCampaign has announced that [Organizations will be replaced by Accounts](https://help.activecampaign.com/hc/en-us/articles/360008108619-Transitioning-from-the-Organization-field-to-Accounts).
+As of version **4.0**, this package will contain various changes to accommodate to this transition.

+For this reason, some breaking changes had to be introduced.
+When you upgrade from 3.0 to 4.0, make sure to check any references to organizations (for example, in the **createContact** method) and replace them.

 ## Usage

 Once instantiated, you can simply call one of the methods provided by the SDK: